 3) High Place of Sacrifice trail

-It’s a beautiful descending path through the gorge along a trail believed to be a processional route to the high place of sacrifice, used by pilgrims and worshippers.
-Along the gorge there are many remarkable tombs like the ”Garden temple”, the “Colored Triclinium“, the ”Tomb of the Soldier” and the ”Renaissance Tomb”.
+It’s a beautiful descending path through the gorge along a trail believed to be a processional route to the High Place of Sacrifice, used by pilgrims and worshippers.
+Along the canyon there are many remarkable tombs like the “Garden temple”, the “Colored Triclinium”, the “Tomb of the Soldier” and the “Renaissance Tomb”.

-Leaving the Wadi al Fasara you’ll get to a junction: take the right to reach the Main Trail next to the Theatre and in front of the Royal Tombs, go on to reach Qasr al-Bint and the Basin restaurant at the end of the Main Trail.
+Leaving the Wadi al Fasara, you’ll get to a junction: take the right path to reach the Main Trail next to the Theatre (in front of the Royal Tombs), go on to reach Qasr al-Bint and the Basin restaurant at the end of the Main Trail.

-It takes you 50 minutes to reach the High Place of Sacrifice, then other 50 minutes to complete the Wadi al Fasara trail to the Theatre.
-The trail has the same difficulties of “Al Khubtha“, bit tiring the rock-cut steps, easy the descent through the Wadi.
+It takes 50 minutes to reach the High Place of Sacrifice, then other 50 minutes to complete the Wadi al Fasara trail to the Theatre.
+The path has the same difficulties of “Al Khubtha trail”, a bit tiring the rock-cut steps, easy the descent through the Wadi.

 4) Ad Deir (Monastery) trail

 The trail continues through breathtaking landscapes and magnificent valleys.
-The trail is around 1.5 km and it takes you 1 hour.
-As the other trail is a bit tiring but no worry, you don’t have to be a climber to reach the Monastery.
-Along the trail, you’ll find local guys offering you to ride a donkey to get to the top.
+The path is 1.5 km, and it takes a bit more than 1 hour to reach the Monastery.
+As the other trails is a bit tiring but no worry, you don’t have to be a climber.
+Just keep your pace and rest when you need it.
+Along the path, you’ll also find local guys offering you to ride a donkey to get to the top.

 5) Treasury trail (prohibited)

-If you like to climb up, let the guy lead you because the path is not marked and in some points not so safe.
-Pretty much at the halfway, there is the junction that links this route with the High place of Sacrifice trail, so, once completed the Treasury trail you can continue along the other trail.
+In case you decide to climb up at your own risk, let the guy lead you because the path is not marked and in some points not so safe.
+Pretty much at the halfway, there is the junction that links this route with the High place of Sacrifice trail, so, once completed this trail, you can continue along the other path.

-In our opinion, the view from the left side of the Siq is much better than the right side but, if you have time, you should try both.
+In our opinion, the view from the left side of the Siq is the best, but, if you have time, you should visit both sides.